-The first therapeutic sector review covers Schizophrenia, the most devastating of all the psychiatric disorders, one which reflects the awkward melding of multiple schizophreniform disorders with very divergent symptom patterns.
+The first therapeutic sector review covers Schizophrenia, the most devastating of all the psychiatric disorders, one which comprises the awkward melding of multiple schizophreniform phenotypes with very divergent symptom patterns.
 Affecting about 1% of the population, schizophrenia's genetic vulnerabilities are complex and contribute to schizophrenia's etiological confluence of genetic flaws, prenatal/perinatal environmental factors, and later anomalies in the formation and 'editing' of synaptic networks.
-While still speculative, it does appear that at its root, schizophrenia arises from neurodevelopmental failure exacerbated by the degenerative impact of aberrant adolescent synaptic 'pruning.'
+At its root, schizophrenia most likely arises from neurodevelopmental failure exacerbated by the degenerative impact of aberrant adolescent synaptic 'pruning,' perhaps reflecting aberrant neuroinflammatory/immune system activity.
 Network deficits account for the neural dyscontrol that sets the stage for hallucinations/delusions, and for the impoverishment of cognitive capabilities and motivation.
-Current therapeutics are solely aimed at the so-called positive symptoms of schizophrenia, to this point no one has had success developing treatments for the cognitive and negative symptoms that take such a functional toll, even when the more florid symptoms of schizophrenia are relatively controlled.
-Some of the companies whose programs are discussed in the review include: Annexon Biosciences, Allergan, SAGE Therapeutics, Takeda, Merck/Bionomica, Acadia, Promentis, Newron, Intra-Cellular Therapies, Karuna Pharmaceuticals, and Sunovion.
-With Tardive Dyskinesia one of the horrific legacies of an earlier era of antipsychotic treatment, the issue also assesses the two new entrants for the treatment of TD, from Neurocrine Biosciences and Teva.
+While there is promising work on neuroinflammation currently ongoing, with a predominant focus on neurodegeneration (e.g. Alector, Annexon, Denali), the potential application of that work to schizophrenia lags far behind.
+Symptomatic treatments for schizophrenia are still the currency of the clinical practice and clinical development realms: Current therapeutics are almost solely aimed at the so-called positive symptoms of schizophrenia, there has been no real success developing treatments for the cognitive and negative symptoms that take such a functional toll, even when the more florid symptoms of schizophrenia are relatively controlled.
+Some of the companies whose programs are discussed in the review include: Biogen,Intra-Cellular Therapies, Karuna Pharmaceuticals, Cerevel, Allergan, Boehringer Ingelheim, Sage Therapeutics, Lundbeck, Takeda, Acadia, Promentis, Newron, Syndesi, SyneuRx, and Sunovion.